Tom Kite

 Thomas Oliver Kite Jr. (born December 9, 1949) is an American professional golfer and golf course architect.
 He won the U.S. Open in 1992 and spent 175 weeks in the top-10 of the Official World Golf Ranking between 1989 and 1994.

 Early life and amateur career

 Kite was born in McKinney, Texas.
 He began playing golf at age six, and won his first tournament at age 11.
 Kite attended the University of Texas on a golf scholarship and was coached by Harvey Penick.

-At Texas, Kite was a first-team All-American in 1972 when he also shared the individual NCAA championship with team mate Ben Crenshaw.
-He helped the Longhorns win two NCAA Team Championships in 1971 an 1972 and Southwest Conference Championships in 1970 and 1972.
+At Texas, Kite was a first-team All-American in 1972 when he also shared the individual NCAA championship with teammate Ben Crenshaw.
+He helped the Longhorns win two NCAA Team Championships in 1971 and 1972 and Southwest Conference Championships in 1970 and 1972.
 He was a second-team All-American in 1970 and 1971 and won nine collegiate tournaments during his four years.

 Professional career

 In 1972, Kite turned professional and was a consistent money winner until his retirement.
 Known for his innovation, he was the first to add a third wedge to his bag, one of the first players to use a sports psychologist, and one of the first to emphasize physical fitness for game improvement.
 He also underwent laser eye surgery, due to his partial blindness, in a bid to improve his game late in his career.

 He has 19 PGA Tour victories, including the 1992 U.S. Open at Pebble Beach.
 He competed on seven Ryder Cup squads (1979, 1981, 1983, 1985, 1987, 1989, 1993) and served as the 1997 captain.
 Kite holds a unique record of making the cut for the first four U.S. Opens held at Pebble Beach: 1972, 1982, 1992, and 2000.
 Kite also shares the distinction (with Gene Littler) of playing in the most Masters Tournaments without a win.

 Kite was the first in Tour history to reach $6 million, $7 million, $8 million, and $9 million in career earnings.
 He was the Tour's leading money-winner in 1981 and 1989.
 In his prime, Kite had few peers with the short irons.
 In 1993, Johnny Miller referred to Kite as "the greatest short-iron player the game has seen."